distek/tt.nvim/README.md

 The termlist has the filetype of `termlist`
 Use the above for whatever autocmds you desire

+An example configuration using lazy is located in [example](example/example-init.lua)

 ```lua
 local t = require("tt")